Fungi of Ebernoe

 A note on foraging

 Some fungi are edible, many are toxic and some can be fatal.
-It’s really difficult to identify fungi and even the experts are cautious, so it’s vitally important never to eat anything you find.
+It can be difficult to confidently identify fungi and even the experts are cautious, so we do not advise eating anything that you find.

-When out looking for mushrooms, please leave them where you find them so that they can complete their life cycle (as fruiting bodies, their function is to produce and disperse spores for reproduction) and so that others can enjoy seeing them.
-Picking for ID purposes should be kept to an absolute minimum.
+When out looking for fungi, please leave them where you find them so that they can complete their life cycle (as fruiting bodies, their function is to produce and disperse spores for reproduction), so they can support biodiversity and so that others can enjoy seeing them.

 We ask that you do not forage for fungi on our nature reserves.
-For further guidance, the British Mycological Society has produced a useful code of conduct britmycolsoc.org.uk/field_mycology/conservation/code-conduct
+For further guidance, the British Mycological Society has produced a useful code of conduct BMS: Conservation.

 Leave a comment